leanhtu-AI/Sentiment-Analysis/README.md

 Aspect Detection | 90.21 | 87.56 | 88.56 |
 Polarity Detection | 80.59 | 77.86 | 78.66 |
 Aspect + Polarity | 78.39 | 68.00 | 68.41 |

+## 🤗Web

+* 📝Predict random text from keyboard
+  - You can try our service by enter some review about phone before uploading file.
+  - By this, you can understand clearly our result.
+* 🗂️Upload file
+  - The limit space of streamlit is 200MB.
+We sorry about that.
+  - From now, our model accepts 3 type of file: csv, json and excel.
+  - The processing for file input may take time depending on size of file.

 ## 🧑‍💻How To Use